 Walk into any professional kitchen, you’ll find an array of tools to help chefs create sumptuous dishes for waiting diners.
 Among those will typically be a fillet knife, a paring knife, a chef’s knife, and a meat cleaver.

 Chefs skillfully wield their knives to slice and dice and remove unwanted innards all in preparation for the cooking phase.
-There’s much finesse shown in how they use their knives which stand at odds to the simple meat cleaver.
+There’s much finesse shown in how they use their knives which stand at odds with the simple kitchen cleaver.

-When needing to cut through a meaty chunk of goodness, the simple meat cleaver is the chef’s tool of choice.
-Cutting through animal flesh and bone, you don’t want to use delicate tools which could become damaged or injure the chef in their use.
+When needing to cut through a meaty chunk of goodness, the simple cleaver is the chef’s tool of choice.
+Cutting through animal flesh and bone, you don’t want to use delicate tools that could become damaged or injure the chef in their use.

 The cleaver is a straightforward implement to cut a carcass into manageable sections before the more delicate work begins.
 These are rough no-nonsense tools for a specific purpose.

 Note: if you are looking for the best steak knives then look no further.